Precision Time Protocol: Best master clock algorithm

 IEEE 1588-2002 uses a selection algorithm based on similar properties.

 Clock properties are advertised in IEEE 1588-2002 Sync messages and in IEEE 1588-2008 Announce messages.
-The current clock master transmits this information at regular interval.
-A clock which considers itself a better master clock will transmit this information in order to invoke a change of master clock.
-Once the current master recognises the better clock, the current master stops transmitting Sync messages and associated clock properties (Announce messages in the case of IEEE 1588-2008) and the better clock takes over as master.
-The BMC algorithm only considers the self-declared quality of clocks and does not take network link quality into consideration.
+The current leader transmits this information at regular interval.
+A clock that considers itself a better leader will transmit this information in order to invoke a change of leader.
+Once the current leader recognizes the better clock, the current leader stops transmitting Sync messages and associated clock properties (Announce messages in the case of IEEE 1588-2008) and the better clock takes over as leader.
+The BMCA only considers the self-declared quality of clocks and does not take network link quality into consideration.

 Synchronization

-Through use of the BMC algorithm, PTP selects a master source of time for an IEEE 1588 domain and for each network segment in the domain.
+Via BMCA, PTP selects a source of time for an IEEE 1588 domain and for each network segment in the domain.

-Clocks determine the offset between themselves and their master.
+Clocks determine the offset between themselves and their leader.
 Let the variable $t$ represent physical time.
-For a given slave device, the offset $o(t)$ at time $t$ is defined by:
+For a given follower device, the offset $o(t)$ at time $t$ is defined by:

-where $s(t)$ represents the time measured by the slave clock at physical time $t$, and $m(t)$ represents the time measured by the master clock at physical time $t$.
+where $s(t)$ represents the time measured by the follower clock at physical time $t$, and $m(t)$ represents the time measured by the leader clock at physical time $t$.

-The master periodically broadcasts the current time as a message to the other clocks.
+The leader periodically broadcasts the current time as a message to the other clocks.
 Under IEEE 1588-2002 broadcasts are up to once per second.
 Under IEEE 1588-2008, up to 10 per second are permitted.

-Each broadcast begins at time $T_1$ with a Sync message sent by the master to all the clocks in the domain.
+Each broadcast begins at time $T_1$ with a Sync message sent by the leader to all the clocks in the domain.
 A clock receiving this message takes note of the local time $T_1'$ when this message is received.